 Thea graced the cover of Inc Arabia, an advocate for women and diversity and how technology is and can be used as a force for good and social impact, Thea has spent nearly a decade in her entrepreneurial journey, and truly knows what it takes to scale and execute from a simple idea to a global business.
 Securing partnerships with Microsoft to Expo2020 and One Million Arab Coders.
 Thea has been recognized with numerous awards including being an Expo2020 Global Innovator, The Cartier Women’s Awards, INC. Arabia’s Top Female Startups, Mercedes Benz Brand Ambassador and top 10 Linkedin Power Profile all under the age of 30.

 Zahara Malik – Co-founder & CEO, Grosvenor Capital

 Zahar Malik is an experienced investment professional with a demonstrated history of working in the financial services industry with a focus on Impact Investing, Deal Origination, Emerging Markets, Sustainable Development, Corporate Social Responsibility, and Government.
 Zahara has also worked on key philanthropy and impact campaigns with HRH The Prince of Wales, The Princes Trust and Mosaic International network.

 Over to you

-So that was the list of Most Influential Women Entrepreneurs of MENA – 2020, but the story will continue next year – bringing another 35 businesswomen, philanthropists, enablers, leaders, and more.
+So that was our list of women entrepreneurs of MENA – 2020, but the story will continue next year – bringing another 35 businesswomen including influential female founders, women philanthropists, enablers, female leaders, and more.
 If you have any suggestions for the next year’s list, you are most welcome to share that in the comments below.